 1. A Yeast Infection

-Did you know that your cracked lips may be a sign of a yeast infection?
-This is especially true if you have cracks around the corner of our mouth.
-"When you lick your lips excessively, the warm, moist saliva encourages yeast to grow, especially when the saliva builds up in the corners of the mouth," Dr. Michele Green, a New York-based dermatologist, tells Bustle over email.
-The best remedy is to hydrate — drink lots of water and avoid licking your lips.
-It can also help to use a moisturizing barrier like beeswax balm or Vaseline to stop the buildup of saliva, Green says.
+"When you lick your lips excessively, the warm, moist saliva encourages yeast to grow, especially when the saliva builds up in the corners of the mouth," says Dr. Michele Green, MD, a New York-based dermatologist.
+She says the best remedy is to hydrate — drink lots of water and avoid licking your lips.
+It can also help to use a moisturizing barrier like beeswax balm or Vaseline to stop the buildup of saliva, according to Green.

 2. An Allergic Reaction